Gold in Virginia

 The valuable gold was separated from the non-valuable minerals in the pulverized ore by dissolving it in mercury.
 The combined gold and mercury "amalgam" was then separated and heated; the mercury boiled off, leaving the gold behind.
 In the 1830's, the Orange Grove Mine used 250-300 pounds of mercury annually.
 Mercury was produced from cinnabar ore (HgS) found at the Almaden mine in Spain, and shipped in iron flasks to America.

-However, in Virginia's gold-pyrite belt the sulfur-iron pyrite in the bedrock interfered with gold crystals dissolving in the mercury to form an amalgam.
+However, in Virginia's gold-pyrite belt the iron in the bedrock interfered with gold crystals dissolving in the mercury to form an amalgam.
 As a result, the percentage of gold extracted from the ore was low.
 On Quantico Creek in Prince William County, the Greenwood gold mine opened upstream of the Cabin Branch pyrite mine in the early 1900's.
 Two shafts were dug before the mine was abandoned around 1907.
 Evidently the problem at the site was not so much the pyrite as the lack of a commercial quantity of gold ore.

 the Greenwood gold mine was upstream from the Cabin Branch pyrite mineMineral Mining